jays2241/PowerBi-Dashboard/README.md

 # PowerBi-Dashboard
-n: This repository contains a collection of Power BI dashboard
+n: This repository contains a powerbi report of superstore